the ultimate guide to selecting a kitten for breeding blog post featured image

 When it comes to selecting a breeding kitten, it’s important to be prepared to walk away if something doesn’t feel right.
 You should be 100% confident in your choice of a kitten.
 Otherwise, continue your search until you’ve found the perfect one.

 A good breeder will answer your questions, provide health records, and make you feel comfortable and confident in your decision.
 Always listen to your gut.
+Your cattery is a business that you should be proud of!

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *